Amortization schedule:

 Scholarships:

-Grants, and other funds paid to a college on a student's behalf, that do not require repayment.
+Grants and other funds paid to a college on a student's behalf that do not require repayment.

 Servicer:

-The for profit company, sometimes contracted through the U.S. Department of Education, that accepts and applies loan payments.
+A for-profit company, sometimes contracted through the U.S. Department of Education, that accepts and applies loan payments.